-CSR is a result-driven process whereby a company assumes responsibility across all its business operations for the social, ecological and economic consequences of its activities, and is accountable and transparent towards its stakeholders regarding these issues.
+CSR is a results-driven process whereby a company assumes responsibility across all its business operations for the social, ecological and economic consequences of its activities.
+A company is accountable and transparent towards its stakeholders when it comes to behaving in a socially responsible manner.

 CSR Frame of Reference

-The MVO Platform has developed a CSR Frame of Reference.
-This Frame of Reference maps out which international treaties and other agreements lead to social obligations and responsibilities of companies.
-Examples are:
+The MVO Platform has developed a CSR Frame of Reference that maps out which international treaties and other agreements lead to social obligations and responsibilities for companies.
+Examples include:

 - ISO 26000, Guidance on social responsibility